foxcris/docker-mirror/README.md

 # docker-mirror installation

 A docker container to mirror docker images from public registries to you own docker registry.
-Based on lstags (https://github.com/ivanilves/lstags).
+Based on skopeo (https://github.com/containers/skopeo).
 Features:
 * mirroring of public docker images